aureq/pulumi-az-cs-training-session-3/answer/README.md

-# Pulumi training using TypeScript (3rd session)
+# Pulumi training using C# (3rd session)

-Answers to the 3rd training 3rd session
+Answers to the 3rd training session

 ## Answers